Avant-funk

-Avant-funk (originally known as mutant disco) is a music style in which artists combine funk or disco rhythms with an avant-garde or art rock mentality.
+Avant-funk (also known as mutant disco) is a music style in which artists combine funk or disco rhythms with an avant-garde or art rock mentality.
 Its most prominent era occurred in the late 1970s and 1980s among post-punk and no wave acts who embraced black dance music.

 Characteristics

 Artists described as "avant-funk" or "mutant disco" have blended elements from styles such as funk, punk, disco, freeform jazz and dub.
 Some motifs of the style in the 1970s and 1980s included "neurotic slap-bass" and "guttural pseudo-sinister vocals," as well as "Eurodisco rhythms; synthesizers used to generate not pristine, hygienic textures, but poisonous, noisome filth; Burroughs’ cut-up technique applied to found voices."
 According to critic Simon Reynolds, the movement was animated by the notion that "rock's hopes of enjoying a future beyond mere antiquarianism depends on assimilating the latest rhythmic innovations from black dance music."

 Musicologist Simon Frith described avant-funk as an application of progressive rock mentality to rhythm rather than melody and harmony.
 Reynolds described avant-funk as "difficult dance music" and a kind of psychedelia in which "oblivion was to be attained not through rising above the body, rather through immersion in the physical, self loss through animalism."